lit/lit/dev-docs/design/how-lit-html-works.md

 The prepared HTML string is used to set the `innerHTML` of a new `<template>` element.
 This causes the browser to parse the template HTML.
 The prepared `<template>` element is assigned to the `Template`'s `el` class field.

 This step is safe from XSS vulnerabilities or other malicious input because only the static strings are used and no dynamic values are inserted.
-Also recall that the `<template>` element only holds HTML, so scripts don't run, styles don't apply, custom elements don't upgrade, etc.

 #### Create the `TemplatePart`s